VoronDesign/VoronUsers/printer_mods/aguscalderon/Ehecatl air filter/README.md

 Ehecatl Air Filter
 ==============================

-I really like the Nevermore Micro air filter.
+I like the Nevermore Micro air filter.
-Look at it here:
+You can look at it here:
 https://github.com/0ndsk4/VoronUsers/tree/0ndsk4/printer_mods/0ndsk4/Nevermore_Air_Filter/Nevermore_Micro

 But wanted other features like: